1. What is paclitaxel?

 Paclitaxel causes hair loss.
 Most people will lose all their hair, including eyebrows, eyelashes and body hair.

-You may begin to lose your hair about two weeks after the first treatment, but it can happen earlier.
+You may begin to lose your hair about 2 weeks after the first treatment, but it can happen earlier.
 Hair loss is usually gradual, but it can happen very quickly, possibly over a couple of days.

 Hair loss should be temporary and in most cases your hair will begin to grow back a few weeks after your treatment has ended.